Can Grammarly Replace an Editor?

 Engagement advice pertains to using a variety of sentence structures and avoiding overused words.

 Delivery pointers ensure your writing sounds polite and confident.
-It identifies the tone of your writing, makes sure the formality level is on point, verifies you use inclusive language, and flags outdated terms.
+It identifies the tone of your writing, ensures the formality level is on point, verifies that you use inclusive language, and flags outdated terms.

-Considering what Grammarly Premium provides, it can help you copyedit a document.
+Considering what Grammarly Pro provides, it can help you copyedit a document.

 Why Grammarly Can’t Replace a Developmental Editor